 There are projects in many different fields, ranging from protection of the environment, through arts and culture, activities with children, young people or the elderly, heritage, to sports and leisure.
 All travel costs, insurance, food and accommodation are covered plus a small allowance is given to help volunteers support their needs during the project.
 Find out more about Erasmus+ Volunteering.

-Started in October 2018, Young Trustee is a campaign with a goal to match 250 organisations with 250 new young trustees (aged 18-26) by September 2019.
-Declaring 2019 ‘Year of the Young Trustee’, the campaign aims to raise awareness of the opportunities and benefits of trusteeship among young people; encourage organisations to feel confident about appointing and engaging young people in their boards; and advertise trustee vacancies on our jobs board and promote these opportunities across Scotland.
-You can view the Young Trustee website here.
+Started in October 2018, Young Trustee was a campaign with a goal to match 250 organisations with 250 new young trustees (aged 18-26) by September 2019.
+Declaring 2019 ‘Year of the Young Trustee’, the campaign aimed to raise awareness of the opportunities and benefits of trusteeship among young people; encourage organisations to feel confident about appointing and engaging young people in their boards; and promote these opportunities across Scotland.

-The project has been awarded funding from the National Lottery Heritage Fund, supporting the Scottish Government’s Year of Young People 2018.
-Developed by the team at the IVS, the campaign also supports the United Nations Sustainable Development Goal 16 Peace, Justice & Strong Institutions and it’s targets, particularly to Target 16.7: “ensure responsive, inclusive, participatory and representative decision-making at all levels” across Scotland’s third sector leadership.
+The project was awarded funding from the National Lottery Heritage Fund, supporting the Scottish Government’s Year of Young People 2018.
+Developed by the team at the IVS, the campaign also supported the United Nations Sustainable Development Goal 16 Peace, Justice & Strong Institutions and it’s targets, particularly to Target 16.7: “ensure responsive, inclusive, participatory and representative decision-making at all levels” across Scotland’s third sector leadership.

 Launched in 2017, the Peace Day campaign aims to promote the International Day of Peace, a UN sanctioned holiday celebrated on the 21st of September globally, as an officially recognised day of action in the UK and by British people.

 In September 2018, Members of the Scottish Parliament held a debate on the importance of peace in our society and called for recognition of the International Day of Peace.
-This was a significant achievement for the campaign on which we hope to build on for Peace Day 2019.
+This was a significant achievement for the campaign on which we hope to build on for future Peace Days.

 For more information on the campaign and to find out what you can do, visit peaceday.eu.